 SSD supports the participation of students with disabilities in educational activities consistent with the mission of the California Community Colleges, federal and state law, and LACCD policy (Administrative Regulation E-100).

 SSD services, special instruction, and accommodations function to provide students with disabilities equal opportunities to successfully complete their educational goals.
 It is the mission of SSD to promote the maximum independence and integration of students with disabilities.

 Eligibility Criteria: The specific disability must be verified, and there must be an educational limitation that precludes the student from fully participating in general education without additional specialized services.

-To be eligible for services from SSD, a student with a verified physical, learning, medical, or psychological disability, otherwise eligible for entrance into the college, must first meet with a SSD counselor and provide documentation of disability.
-The SSD counselor works closely with the student to identify the educational limitation(s) of the student so effective support services and accommodations can be recommended.
+To be eligible for services from SSD, a student with a verified physical, learning, medical, or psychological disability, otherwise eligible for entrance into the college, must first meet with a SSD counselor or disability specialist and provide documentation of disability.
+The SSD counselor or disability specialist will work closely with the student to identify the educational limitation(s) of the student so effective support services and accommodations can be recommended.
 Call to make an appointment to meet with a SSD counselor at: (818) 947-2681 or TTY for deaf or hard of hearing.
 (818) 947-2680.

 SSD provides support services, instruction and accommodations to a diverse population of students with a wide variety of abilities and disabilities.
 Instruction, support services and accommodations for eligible, registered students with verified disability-based educational limitations may include:

 - Priority registration

 - Adapted Physical Education courses